BFHS-Open/Workshops/CS_Ed_Week/CS_Ed_Week.md

 - A syntax for creating a list is as follows:
     - `list_name = [1, 2, 3, 4, 5]`
-    - This list has 6 elements
+    - This list has 6 elements.
 - It is possible to mix and match data types in a list.
 - Each element in a list has a position, and that position is referred to as its index.
 - Indices start at zero, so on the list above `list_name[0]` is 1, and `list_name[4]` is 5.